The Second Skin

 To prolong the life of a garment is even more sustainable than recycling.
 It can be done by simply using the garment for a long time, reselling the garment, reusing the fabric to create something new, making patches for repairing or cutting it into materials for new products.

 At Nudie Jeans we do all of this, to reduce waste.
-We offer our customers 20% off a new pair of jeans when handing in an old pair of Nudie Jeans.
+We offer our customers 20% off the next pair when handing in an old pair of Nudie jeans.
 The jeans that we sell again in our Reuse range are washed and then repaired if needed, and ready to become a new customer’s favorite pair.

 We also offer Reuse jeans online, where in limited occasional drops, preloved denim is made available at our online shop.
-In 2020, this initiative continued and the results were once again great, as most of the drops sold out in just a few days.
 We want to take responsibility for the impact that we create, which is why we have chosen to explore ways of curating the reuse jeans and turning them into new products that we can sell again, as the first step before up-cycling the fabric and later on, recycling at a fiber scale.

 Our view on renting programs